 3. User activity level view

-And finally, you can drill all the way down to the user.
-This Facebook timeline-like view is particularly useful for better understanding specific user behavior such as when handling customer service requests.
+And finally, you can drill down to the user.
+This Facebook timeline-like view is particularly useful for better understanding specific user behavior, such as when handling customer service requests.

 So what is the Groundhog Day Effect?

 After measuring dozens of products using the five-up view above, I’ve repeatedly seen a flatlining set in once steady traffic kicks in.
 That’s what I call the Groundhog Day Effect — from the movie Groundhog Day.